0xRebels/free-mint-template/README.md

 When you are ready to deploy to the mainnet, update your .env, hardhat.config.js, and scripts/deploy.js files - and use the same process to deploy your contract to the mainnet.

+P.S.
+The payment section of the smart contract includes a completely optional symbolic 2.5% tip for our team.
+Feel free to remove it, although it would help maintain this repository.